 21 We remember in our prayers those congregations working at renewing themselves as communities of faith that are growing, vibrant, diverse and engaged in God’s mission locally and globally.

-22 We give thanks for generous gifts to the ELCA Malaria Campaign, and pray that we may continue our support of the work to end malaria in Africa.
+22 We give thanks for generous gifts to the ELCA Malaria Campaign and pray that we may continue our support of the work to end malaria in Africa.

 23 We persist in our commitment to addressing the root of violence and responding to community violence and the people it affects, and we pray for wisdom, strength and devotion in proclaiming the forgiveness and love of the gospel of Jesus Christ.

 24 Refugees and immigrants around the world continue to seek safety and places where they can prosper.
-We remember in our prayers people who have been displaced by war and instability in their home country, and ask God that they will be welcomed and cared for with dignity and respect.
+We remember in our prayers people who have been displaced by war and instability in their home country and ask God that they will be welcomed and cared for with dignity and respect.

 25 We pray that all faith communities will work together to encourage and equip society in caring for creation – a gift from God, the fair distribution and use of its resources, and restoring what we have neglected or damaged.